oracle-livelabs/oci/gdk-oci-logging/06-build-run-app/build-run-app.md

    ![Application Logs](./images/application-logs-jvm.jpg)

-2. In the first terminal in VS Code, use `CTRL+C` to stop the application.

 Congratulations!
 You've successfully completed this lab.
-Your Java application native executable can successfully send logs to OCI Logging.
+Your Java application can successfully send logs to OCI Logging.

 You may now **proceed to the next lab**.